This is Part 2 of an occasional series on tricky probate problems and how to solve them.

 - In most instances, entering an appearance will mean that the next step is contentious probate proceedings, unless sense prevails and the parties are able to reach terms without the need for proceedings to be issued.

 - In a wholly hopeless case, where the caveator cannot demonstrate any contrary interest, getting the matter before a District Judge of the Principal Registry or Probate Registrar, and applying to vacate the caveat, may provide a more speedy and cost effective solution.

-- But where a person can demonstrate that they would, conceivably, have an interest in the estate under an earlier Will or on intestacy, but their claim is very weak, summary judgment is worthy of serious consideration.
+- Where a person can demonstrate that they would, conceivably, have an interest in the estate under an earlier Will or on intestacy, but the Will challenge is very weak, summary judgment after issuing contentious probate proceedings is worthy of serious consideration.
 Of course, contentious probate disputes generally feature a background of hotly contested fact that will not be amenable to summary judgment but there will be rare cases where you may have a good chance of persuading a court that the case has no real prospect of success and should not proceed to a full trial.